Having the right converter with you makes connecting to RV electrical connections smooth sailing

 I had a good friend ask me, the local “RV Guy”… “What receptacle should I get so that I can have friends RV's be able to connect to my cabin's electric and visit me on a weekend?”
+He wanted to know what are the correct RV electrical connections?

 Before reading this article I have some background articles that will help you to understand electricity better :